 - Place the MMM into position and center the humidifer tote above it on a shelf.

-- Use the 3-inch segment of 2-inch PVC to attach the 2-inch PVC T-connector to the tote's 2-inch PVC threaded male adapter.
-Attach a 2-inch-to-1-inch PVC reducer to both sides of the 2-inch PVC T-connector.
+- Use the 3" segment of 2" PVC to attach the 2" PVC T-connector to the tote's 2" PVC threaded male adapter.
+Attach a 2" to 1" PVC reducer to both sides of the 2" PVC T-connector.

 The finished humidifer.
 A HEPA filter connects to an inline fan, which blows filtered air into the tote.
-Fog exits the 2-inch PVC, builds a plenum in the 2"-to-1" reducer, and is distributed to both sides of the greenhouse.
+Fog exits the 2" PVC, builds a plenum in the 2" to 1" reducer, and is distributed to both sides of the greenhouse.

-- Attach a 10.75-inch segment of 1-inch PVC to the left side of the 2-inch T-connector, then attach a 1-inch elbow connector to the end of the segment.
-Attach a segment of 1-inch PVC to connect this elbow vertically to the 1-inch PVC adapter on the left side of the greenhouse.
+- Attach a 10.75" segment of 1" PVC to the left side of the 2" T-connector, then attach a 1" elbow connector to the end of the segment.
+Attach a segment of 1" PVC to connect this elbow vertically to the 1" PVC adapter on the left side of the greenhouse.
 As noted in step 1, the length of this segment will vary based on the height of your exact setup.
 Our segments are 12 inches long.

 - Repeat the above step for the right side of the greenhouse.

-- Once you are certain all the PVC pieces fit properly, apply PVC glue as needed to create an air-tight system.
+- Once you are certain that all of the PVC pieces fit properly, apply PVC cement as desired to create an air-tight system.

 - Plug the LED lights into the 24-hour timer, setting it to run for 12–18 hours per day.